HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 the federal government.

-3) Title V Section 504 of the Rehabilitation Act of 1973 (29 USCS Section 974)
+3) Title V. Section 504 of the Rehabilitation Act of 1973 (29 USCS Section 974);

-Government Code.
-Section 4450, et seq.
+Government Code Section 4450. et secs.

 These state and federal regulations mandate that qualified persons with disabilities

-will not be excluded. from, denied benefits of, or discriminated against solely on
+will not be excluded from, denied benefits of, or discriminated against solely on

-the basis of their disabilities, underanyprogram or activity that receives financial
+the basis of their disabilities, under any program or activity that receives financial

 assistance from OCJP.
 Further, all facilities used by OCJP funded projects shall

-be made reasonably accessible to and usable by the physically handicapped.
+be made reasonably, accessible to and usable by the physically handicapped.

-accommodation'to the physicallyhandcapped, unless the employer can
+accommodation to the physically handicapped, unless the employer can

 demonstrate that such accommodation would impose undue hardship.

-4) The Americans with Disabilities Aet of 1990 (ADA) 42 USC Sections 12101 et
+4) The Americans with Disabilities Act of 1990 (ADA).
+42 USC, Sections 12101 et

-The ADA guarantees equal' opportunity for individuals with disabilities in public
+The ADA guarantees equal opportunity for individuals with disabilities in public

-and private sector services and' employment.
+and private sector services and employment.
 A comprehensive anti-

 discrimination law for persons with disabilities, the ADA extends to virtually all